daxingplay/docker-caddyserver/README.md

 # docker-caddyserver

-simple docker caddyserver simply for reverse proxy with all the dns providers
+Simple docker caddyserver simply for reverse proxy with some dns providers.

+This is on top of Caddy2.

+Currently built-in dns providers:
+* cloudflare
+* lego-deprecated